Tuesday, May 16, 2017

 "So we are always confident, knowing that while we are at home in the body we are absent from the Lord.
 For we walk by faith, not by sight.
 We are confident, yes, well pleased rather to be absent from the body and to be present with the Lord.
 Therefore we make it our aim, whether present or absent, to be well pleasing to Him.
 For we must all appear before the judgment seat of Christ, that each one may receive the things done in the body, according to what he has done, whether good or bad."
 (2 Corinthians 5:6-10)

-In context, the Apostle Paul is exhorting the Church of Corinth to not be focused solely on the earthly aspects of life.
-He places greater emphasis on the things of the supernatural, transcendent realm of God the Creator.
+In context, the Apostle Paul exhorts the church of Corinth to not be focused solely on the earthly aspects of life.
+He places greater emphasis on the things of the transcendent realm of God.
 We should not center our lives around worldly passions because the things of this world are fading away.
-It is to be our desired purpose to serve Him faithfully, no matter where we are in life.
+It is to be our desired purpose to serve Him faithfully, no matter our station in life.
 That is what God wills and recognizes for our lives.

-The phrase "walking by faith" is a reference to how we should conduct ourselves in this life.
+The phrase "walking by faith" is a reference to how we should conduct ourselves while on earth.
 It describes how our lifestyles ought to be in Christ.
 When we walk by faith, we are considering the possible eternal consequences of our actions.
-We are looking through a lens of faith into the future.
-Walking by faith entails having the courage to stand for the things of God.
+Therefore, we look through a lens of faith into the future, things of which we cannot see or know.

 Saturday, May 6, 2017